Nonlinear opto-magnetic signature of d-wave altermagnets

 where the Einstein summation convention is used.
 The response function $\chi_{ijl}$ is a third order pseudotensor.
 In contrast to the linear response, this second-order effect is allowed in systems with inversion symmetry.
 When the first index is fixed, the response function $\chi_{ijl}$ can be represented as a matrix.
 Its antisymmetric part describes the inverse Faraday effect~\cite{Pitaevskii:1960,Pershan:1963,Pershan-Malmstrom:1966} driven by circularly polarized light; whereas the symmetric part characterizes the ICME induced by linearly polarized light.
 Since circularly polarized light breaks time-reversal symmetry, a nonvanishing antisymmetric response can exist even in non-magnetic materials.
 In contrast, the symmetric component requires the material itself to break time-reversal symmetry, as in ferromagnets.
 For this reason, this work focus on the ICME arising from the symmetric components.

 It is important to note that conventional antiferromagnets are invariant under the combined operation of time reversal with translation or spatial inversion.
 This symmetry forbids linearly polarized light from inducing a static magnetization.
-In contrast, altermagnets are invariant under a combined operation of spin flipping and a lattice rotation~\cite{PhysRevX.12.031042}, which can be viewed as an effective time-reversal symmetry.
-But this effective symmetry is broken by linearly polarized light, thereby allowing the ICME to occur in altermagnets.
+In contrast, altermagnets are invariant under a combined operation of spin flipping and a lattice rotation~\cite{PhysRevX.12.031042}, which can be viewed as an effective time-reversal symmetry. {However, the application of linearly polarized light, which is not invariant under rotational symmetry, breaks the effective time-reversal symmetry of the system}, thereby allowing the ICME to occur in altermagnets.

 To elucidate the distinct features of the ICME in altermagnets, we consider a $d$-wave altermagnet that has $[ C_2||C_{4z}]$ symmetry, where $C_2$ denotes the spin inversion and $C_{4z}$ is four fold spatial rotation around the $z$-axis~\cite{PhysRevX.12.031042}.
 This symmetry leads to the condition